mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 Pay after delivery payment methods:

-* Klarna Pay later
+* Klarna Pay later (Netherlands, Germany, Austria, Finland)
-* Klarna Slice it
+* Klarna Slice it (Germany, Austria, Finland)

 Please go to the [signup page](https://www.mollie.com/signup) to create a new Mollie account and start receiving payments in a couple of minutes.
 Contact info@mollie.com if you have any questions or comments about this plugin.